sreeram2022/life/content/post/Kalamanam/index.md

 categories:
     - Tradition
 tags:
-    -

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 draft: true
 ---

-A daytime of Brahma consists of a duration of 1 Kalpa and night time is also of same duration.

-1 Kalpa equals 14 Manvantaras.

-1 Manvantara consists of 71 Mahayugas.

-1 Mahayuga consists of 4 Yugas called Chaturyuga and they are in the ratio of 4:3:2:1.

 Kaliyuga age is 1200 divine years or 432000 human years.

-1 divine year is equal to 360 human years.

 Satyuga is 4 times Kaliyuga ie 4800 divine years or 1728000 human years.

 Tretayuga is 3 times Kaliyuga ie 3600 divine years or 1296000 human years.

 Dwaparyuga is 2 times Kaliyuga ie 2400 divine years or 864000 human years.

+1 Mahayuga consists of 4 Yugas called Chaturyuga and they are in the ratio of 4:3:2:1.

+>  1 divine year is equal to 360 human years.

 1 Mahayuga is 12000 divine years or 4,320,000 human years.